ARTIFICIAL INTELLIGENCE

 AI in life sciences: optimising potential, minimising risks

-Subhro Mallik, Senior Vice President & Head Life Science at Infosys
+Subhro Mallik, Executive Vice President & Head Life Science at Infosys

 The healthcare and life sciences industries are expected to be among the biggest beneficiaries of artificial intelligence (AI).
 Statista estimates that the market size of AI in healthcare globally will touch a massive $187.95 billion by 2030.
 This bodes particularly well for Europe, which has been battling challenges such as burgeoning aging population and dwindling healthcare personnel.